Johnny Cash: Legacy

 On October 14, 2014, the City of Folsom unveiled phase 1 of the Johnny Cash Trail to the public with a dedication and ribbon-cutting ceremony attended by Rosanne Cash.
 Along the trail, eight larger-than-life public art pieces will tell the story of Johnny Cash, his connection to Folsom Prison, and his epic musical career.
 The Johnny Cash Trail features art selected by a committee that included Cindy Cash, a 2 acre Legacy Park, and over 3 mile of multi-use class-I bike trail.
 The artists responsible for the sculptures are Sacramento-based Romo Studios, LLC and the Fine Art Studio of Rotblatt Amrany, from Illinois.

 In 2015, a new species of black tarantula was identified near Folsom Prison and named Aphonopelma johnnycashi in his honor.

 In 2016, the Nashville Sounds Minor League Baseball team added the "Country Legends Race" to its between-innings entertainment.
 At the middle of the fifth inning, people in oversized foam caricature costumes depicting Cash, as well as George Jones, Reba McEntire, and Dolly Parton, race around the warning track at First Horizon Park from center field to the home plate side of the first base dugout.

 On February 8, 2018, the album Forever Words was announced, putting music to poems that Cash had written and which were published in book form in 2016.

 Johnny Cash's boyhood home in Dyess was listed in the National Register of Historic Places on May 2, 2018, as "Farm No. 266, Johnny Cash Boyhood Home."

 The Arkansas Country Music Awards honored Johnny Cash's legacy with the Lifetime Achievement award on June 3, 2018.
 The ceremony was held that same date, which was a Monday night at the University of Arkansas at Little Rock in Little Rock, Arkansas.
 The nominations took place in early 2018.

-In 2019, Sheryl Crow released a duet with Cash on her song "Redemption Day" for her final album Threads.
+In 2019, Sheryl Crow released a duet with Cash on her song "Redemption Day" for her album Threads.
 Crow, who had originally written and recorded the song in 1996, recorded new vocals and added them to those of Cash, who recorded the song for his American VI: Ain't No Grave album.

 In April 2019, it was announced that the state of Arkansas would place a statue of Cash in the National Statuary Hall in an effort to represent the modern history of Arkansas.
 The Governor of Arkansas, Asa Hutchinson, stated that Cash's contributions to music made him an appropriate figure to tell the story of the state.

+In April 2024, unfinished and unreleased demos recorded by Cash were announced to be released in a new compilation album, Songwriter.
+The album – co-produced by Cash's son, John Carter Cash – contains eleven songs, recorded in 1993 with guest artists including Vince Gill and the Black Keys.
+Songwriter's release date was announced as June 28, 2024.